dracorp/qlist/README.md

 **qlist** lists content of a package with filtering ability, such as: manual pages, documentation, info pages, binary files etc.
 The program inspired by qlist from app-portage/portage-utils from Gentoo OS.

+qlist was tested on Debian, Gentoo and ArchLinux.

 ## Usage

 qlist [options] package [pattern to search]